 Can I consult with an attorney about churning?

 If you suspect that your account has been churned or that you have been charged excessive commissions or fees, Mika Meyers may be able to help you.
 We regularly evaluate and bring claims on behalf of investors whose accounts have been churned.
-If you wish to discuss your claim with an experienced attorney who specializes in this area, please call Daniel J. Broxup at (616) 632 8059.
+If you wish to discuss your claim with an experienced attorney who specializes in this area, call investor-claims attorney Daniel J. Broxup toll-free at (1-888) 607-4819.